toolleeo/cli-apps/README.md

 * [mk](https://github.com/pycontribs/mk) - mk is a CLI tool that aims to ease contribution to any open source project by hiding repository implementation details from the casual contributor.
 * [nbterm](https://github.com/davidbrochart/nbterm) - Jupyter Notebooks in the terminal.
 * [np](https://github.com/sindresorhus/np) - A better `npm publish`.
+* [nsh](https://github.com/theHamdiz/nsh) - A powerful renaming utility for developers, used to rename Symbols, Phrases in File contents, file names, directory names, recursively, useful specially when you find a better name for your app.
 * [pire](https://github.com/johannestaas/pire) - Python Interactive Regular Expressions.
 * [pvcheck](https://github.com/claudio-unipv/pvcheck) - A tool to apply automated testing to programs that produce textual output.
 The format of the output is very specific, making pvcheck suitable to test programming quizzes.
 * [rebound](https://github.com/shobrook/rebound) - Fetch Stack Overflow results in your terminal when you get an error.
 Supported languages: Python, Node.js, Ruby, Go, and Java.